MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 wsl --mount <DiskPath>
 ```

+> [!NOTE]
+> Administrator access is required to attach a disk to WSL 2.

+> [!NOTE]
+> Depending on the disk layout, `--partition <PartitionIndex>` might be required.
+Check out [Get started mounting a linux disk in WSL 2](tutorials/wsl-mount-disk.md) for a complete tutorial.

 Once attached to WSL 2, the disk appears 'offline' in Windows, and is accessible as a block device in WSL 2.

 To list the available disks in Windows, run: